 Country-style ribs come from the front of the pig — the shoulder area to be more precise.
 This is also where the pork butt is located.
 Pork butt is commonly used for pulled pork, and you’ll see that if cooked properly, the texture of country style pork ribs lies somewhere between pulled pork and a good ol’ baby back rib.

-If you were to look at the pretty picture that is pork anatomy, you would clearly see why: The shoulder and the baby backs are close in vicinity.
+If you were to look at a picture of pork anatomy, you would clearly see why: The pork shoulder and the baby backs are very close in vicinity.

 HOW COOK COUNTRY STYLE RIBS IN THE OVEN